 Your loved one may insist that they don’t need any help around the house.
 They may also insist that they are quite capable of taking care of themselves.
 They may try to make excuses like they weren’t feeling well the week before and didn’t feel up to house work.
 It is up to you to monitor the situation and determine if your elderly parent requires some help.

-If you have a loved one who could benefit from elder care in Pleasant Hill CA, contact the caregivers at Hillendale Home Care.
+If you have a loved one who could benefit from elder care in Pleasanton, contact the caregivers at Hillendale Home Care.
 We help seniors and their families with many levels of home care service.
 Call (925) 948-8280 for more information.
+For a full list of all of the communities where we provide care, please visit our Service Area page.